When you're slaving away over the turkey, these fabulous decorations will lift your mood instantly

 Go bold with a tree

-If you have the luxury of unlimited space in your kitchen, then the best way to give your kitchen some Christmas cheer is by adding a tree.
-Place it near the dining table to be admired at meal times and decorate in colours that compliment your kitchen.
+If you have the luxury of unlimited space in your kitchen, then the best way to give it some Christmas cheer is by adding a tree.
+Place it near the dining table to be admired at meal times and decorate in colours that complement your kitchen.

-Twinkly lights are an instant Christmas pick me up and look great in the kitchen.
+Twinkling fairy lights strewn over fireplaces, cabinets and open shelving are an instant Christmas pick me up and will create a festive atmosphere during the evening.
 Hung up high, they are out of the way and a simple decoration but have a big impact in a busy room.
+Save energy by opting for eco-friendly LEDs.